Pamela D. Robinson

-Pamela DeFanti Robinson, is the Director of the USC School of Law Pro Bono Program and has held that position for 29 years.
+Pamela DeFanti Robinson, is the Director of the USC School of Law Pro Bono Program and has held that position for over 30 years.
 Ms. Robinson received a BA from Clemson University and a J.D. from the University of South Carolina School of Law.

 Ms. Robinson trains extensively on volunteer and non-profit liability issues and has been recognized locally, regionally and nationally for her volunteer and management leadership.
 She has authored a number of articles in the area of volunteer management.
 As a frequent presenter at national conferences, including the American Bar Association and the American Association of Law Schools, she often addresses emerging issues relating to pro bono programs in law schools.

-She is also the Chair of the Children’s Justice Act Task Force and of the Clemson University Humanities Advancement Board.
+She is also the Past-Chair of the Children’s Justice Act Task Force and of the Clemson University Humanities Advancement Board.
 She is the Founding Member of the SC Volunteer Lawyers for the Arts and a member of the SC Equality Association-Post DOMA Task Force.
-Ms. Robinson is a Board member for Justice 360 (formerly the Death Penalty Resource Center) and serves as the Secretary of the International Journal of Volunteer Administration Editorial Board.
+Ms. Robinson serves as the Secretary of the International Journal of Volunteer Administration Editorial Board.

 Ms. Robinson is the recipient of numerous local, state and national awards for her service to children and to the indigent population in SC.
 She is a recipient of a SC Bar Pro Bono Program Service Award and was honored by that group with an OASIS Award- celebrating long- standing service in the pro bono arena.
 In 2000 SC Governor Jim Hodges recognized Ms. Robinson for her leadership in volunteer management.
 In 2005 the International Association for Volunteer Administration named Ms. Robinson the National Volunteer Administrator of the Year.
 She was presented with the Lifetime Achievement Award by the Richland County CASA Program in 2008 and in 2009 was nominated (and won!) by her students for the USC Ambassador of Service Award.
 This award is given to a person at the Director, Chair, Dean or Executive levels of USC Administration for exemplary leadership and involvement in promoting and performing community service.
 In 2010 she received the USC MLK Day Social Justice Award for her years of service to the unrepresented in SC.
 In 2012 Protection and Advocacy for People with Disabilities presented her with their top award for outstanding service to the disability community, the Spencer Award.
 On July 16, 2013 Ms. Robinson represented the Pro Bono Program at the White House as part of the Celebration of the 5,000th Daily Point of Light.